-Due to statistically significant variation found in upgradient monitoring well data, all detection monitoring parameters were statistically evaluated using intrawell prediction limits.
+Due to statistically significant variation found in upgradient monitoring well data, all detection monitoring parameters except fluoride were statistically evaluated using intrawell prediction limits.
 Intrawell tests are within well comparisons.
 In the case of limit-based tests, historical data from within a given monitoring well for a given parameter are used to construct a limit.
 Compliance points are compared to the limit to determine whether a change is occurring on a per-well/per-parameter basis.
-Normal distributions of data values use parametric methods.
-Non-normal distributions use non-parametric methods, in which case, the prediction limit is based on the highest value in the background data set.